-The Sustainable Investments of the Sub-Fund adhere to the definition of 'Sustainable Investment' as per SFDR, which requires issuers to 1. contribute to an environmental or social objective, 2. do no significant harm and 3. follow good governance practices.
-The Sustainable Investment Framework leads to a binary outcome: an issuer will either qualify as a whole as a Sustainable Investment, or not at all.
-An issuer can be identified as contributing to an environmental or social objective based on 2 categories: 1. product contribution (based on the activities of the issuer) and 2. operational contribution (the way in which the issuer conducts its business).
+The sustainable investments of the Sub-Fund adhere to the definition of 'sustainable investment' as per SFDR, which requires issuers to 1. contribute to an environmental or social objective, 2. do no significant harm and 3. follow good governance practices.
+The Sustainable Investment Framework leads to a binary outcome: an issuer will either qualify as a whole as a sustainable investment, or not at all.
+An issuer can be identified as contributing to an environmental or social objective based on 2 categories: 1.
+Product contribution (based on the activities of the issuer) and 2.
+Operational contribution (the way in which the issuer conducts its business).

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?